Skip to Content

 Watering

 As I said earlier, the holiday cactus is more like a tropical plant than a desert-dwelling cactus.
-Give them a good soaking when you water the plant and let them dry out between waterings.
+When you water the plant, give it a good soaking and let it dry out between waterings.

 These guys don’t like wet feet at all and easily develop root rot if you overwater.
-Be sure you use a pot with drainage hold and tip standing water out of their saucer so the roots aren’t sitting in water.
+Be sure you use a pot with a drainage hole and tip standing water out of their saucer so the roots aren’t sitting in water.

 Christmas, Thanksgiving, and Easter cacti prefer a humid environment.
-If you don’t live in this kind of climate, you can provide your cactus with the humidity it needs by placing the pot on a flat dish or saucer filled with pebbles and water.
+If you don’t live in this kind of climate, you can provide your cactus with the humidity it needs by placing the pot on a pebble tray, a flat dish or saucer filled with pebbles and water.
 The water will evaporate and keep your plant happy.
-Just be sure water is below the stones, and the pot isn’t sitting in water.
+Just be sure water is below the stones and the pot isn’t sitting in water.

 Soil